 Web browsers implement a security concept called same-origin policy.
-An origin is the URL part representing the protocol, hostname and port number.
-If a document loading requires the retrieval of resources from other origins different from the base document's origin this is called cross-origin.
+As we have seen, the origin is the URL part representing the protocol, hostname and port number.
+If a document loading into the browser requires the retrieval of resources from several different origins this is called cross-origin.

-The same-origin policy requires all resources to be retrieved from the same origin as the base document.
-This is a browser side security feature to assure the user when a URL is typed, all retrieved resources are coming from that origin.
-Most important, it guarantees to a web service being accessed, the access is being made from a page downloaded from the web service's origin.
+The same-origin policy requires all resources to be retrieved from the same origin and avoid possible malicious actions based on interactions between different origins.

+One thing this policy guarantees is that when a web service is being accessed by a browser, the access is being made from a page loaded from the web service's origin.

 There's no universal standard same-origin policy for browsers, usually this policy is enforced only for JavaScript and other scripting languages.
-Cross-origin for static embedded resources like script sources, images and other media files are allowed.
+Cross-origin for static embedded resources like script sources, images and other media files is allowed.
 Writing operations are usually allowed, including form submissions.
 Cross-origin read accesses are not allowed.

-However, if within a page, a script accesses a REST API on a different origin, its a clear policy violation and it will be blocked by the browser.
+However, if within a page, a script accesses a REST API on a different origin, it's a clear same-origin policy violation and it will be blocked by the browser.